Agent Context Management

 • Runs git log, git status, git branch to gather repo state

-• Runs bd stats, bd list --status=in_progress, bd ready if available
+• Runs bd stats, open epics, and ready issues if available

-• Merges your narrative with the gathered state into structured markdown
+• Merges your narrative with the gathered state via targeted edits

-3. The sub-agent returns a brief summary of what was saved.
+3. The sub-agent returns a brief summary of what was updated.

 Example: